Many or all companies we feature compensate us. Compensation and editorial

 Current economic and political conditions

-International conflicts also tend to raise gold prices since many people value the precious metal as a haven during times of uncertainty.
-In particular, the Israeli war with Hamas is said to have helped fuel the record gold prices at the end of 2023.
+International conflicts and political uncertainties also drive up gold prices as investors seek safe havens.
+For instance, the Israeli conflict with Hamas contributed to the record gold prices seen at the end of 2023.

 Buy gold before prices rise